Producer Responsibility Advisory Board members

 Mark Petrovich, voting member, Republic Services

-Representing: Recyclable materials hauler seat (3-year term)
+Seat: Recyclable materials hauler

 Mark Petrovich has over 14 years of experience in the Environmental Services Industry with Republic Services, which has fostered a deep understanding of the intricacies of recycling infrastructure in Colorado.
 Mark possesses comprehensive knowledge of waste transportation routing methodology, understanding the necessity for productive and efficient routes across the state to bolster the success of the EPR program.
 He brings comprehensive knowledge of recycling processes, education strategies, legislative engagement, transportation challenges, and the intricacies of waste management in both urban and rural areas.

-Clinton Sanders, voting member, A1 Organics
+Clinton Sander, voting member, A1 Organics

 Clinton joined A1 Organics in July 2018.
 He worked in the retail natural foods industry creating marketing initiatives, brand campaigns, and innovative merchandising techniques.
 He is very passionate about regenerative practices, sustainability, family, and giving back to your community.
 Clinton has seen first-hand the importance and value of diverting organics out of landfills within a commercial retail food environment and the contamination challenges this environment creates.
 As the marketing manager for A1 Organics, Clinton actively works on marketing initiatives and communication strategies focused on the amazing environmental benefits of compost application and organics recycling.

-Elizabeth (Liz) Chapman, voting member, Recycle Colorado
+Elizabeth (Liz) Chapman, Chair, voting member, Recycle Colorado

 Elizabeth Chapman has made science and the environment her educational and professional focus for over 30 years.
 Her dissertation work incorporated waste reduction and behavior change in rural Colorado.
 Dr. Chapman brings the experience of serving on multiple volunteer boards over the last decades, including six years on the Colorado Solid and Hazardous Waste Commission.
 Her current work with the only statewide recycling organization in Colorado allows her to represent a broad spectrum of stakeholders who are interested in waste reduction and diversion.